Updated: Jun 21, 2022

-I'm Dr. Anna Hoffman, an online therapist in the Madison, WI, area.
+I'm Dr. Anna Hoffman, an online therapist in California and Wisconsin.
 This post is part of a series called "A Therapist's Library," where I recommend my favorite books for healing, education, and prevention.

 In response to recent police killings of Black people, I found myself searching for ways to channel my sorrow and anger into anti-racism work.
 One aspect of that work was reading, and I started with the brilliant audiobook version of Ijeoma Oluo's So You Want to Talk about Race.